Honokiol (Magnolia officinalis Bark)

 2/5 Evidence Score

-A bi-phenolic natural product from the bark and seed cones of Magnolia officinalis — used in TCM for over two millennia as 'hou po' (厚朴) to 'regulate Qi'.
-Positional isomer of magnolol; both compounds typically present in magnolia bark extracts in varying ratios.
-Acts as a positive allosteric modulator of GABA-A receptors at both synaptic and extra-synaptic sites — distinct from the benzodiazepine binding site (Alexeev et al., PMC3652012).
-Kalman 2008 (Relora® 6-week RCT in premenopausal women) and Mucci 2006 small clinical studies showed reduced anxiety and improved sleep.
-Strong preclinical anti-cancer evidence across multiple tumor types — but human cancer trials are absent, an important honest counter-evidence to enthusiastic anti-cancer marketing.
-Mouse kidney toxicology study warrants caution at higher doses.
+Honokiol is a bi-phenolic natural compound from the bark and seed cones of Magnolia officinalis — used in Traditional Chinese Medicine for over two millennia under the name 'hou po' to regulate Qi.
+It's a positional isomer of magnolol, with both compounds typically present together in magnolia bark extracts.
+Mechanistically, honokiol acts as a positive allosteric modulator of GABA-A receptors at both synaptic and extra-synaptic sites — a distinct binding mechanism from benzodiazepines.
+Clinical evidence supports anxiety reduction and improved sleep quality, primarily from trials using Relora® (a magnolia + phellodendron combination product) rather than purified honokiol.
+Strong preclinical anti-cancer evidence exists across multiple tumor types, but human cancer trials are notably absent — an important honest counter to enthusiastic marketing claims.
+The honest framing: a credible GABAergic anxiolytic and sleep aid backed by small but reasonable clinical trials; the anti-cancer claims are mechanistically interesting but unsupported by human evidence.
+Mouse kidney toxicology data warrants caution at higher doses or extended use.

-Active Compound Honokiol (3',5-di-2-propenyl-1,1'-biphenyl-2,4'-diol) — bi-phenolic compound.
-Magnolol is positional isomer (5,5'-diallyl-2,2'-dihydroxybiphenyl).
-Both compounds typically present in magnolia bark extracts
+Active Compound Honokiol (3',5-di-2-propenyl-1,1'-biphenyl-2,4'-diol), a bi-phenolic compound; positional isomer of magnolol (5,5'-diallyl-2,2'-dihydroxybiphenyl); both present in magnolia bark extracts.

 Benefits

-Anxiety reduction premenopausal women (Relora® 6-week RCT)
+Anxiety reduction in premenopausal women

-Cortisol and DHEA modulation (Relora® preliminary)
+Cortisol and DHEA modulation

 Stress-related body weight changes

-GABA-A receptor positive allosteric modulation (foundational pharmacology)
+GABA-A receptor modulation (mechanism)

-Anti-cancer preclinical evidence (multiple cancer types)
+Anti-cancer preclinical evidence

 Anti-inflammatory effects (preclinical)